 - Business Advisory Group.
 BCHD’s Business Advisory Group is comprised of nearly 30 representatives from Baltimore’s leading companies, including T. Rowe Price, UnderArmour, and Legg Mason.
 BCHD formed the Business Advisory Group to collaborate with partners from the business community to promote health and well-being for all residents and employees of Baltimore.
 Members provide advice, insight, and support for BCHD initiatives that aim to improve health throughout the City.

 - Social determinants of health.
-All of BCHD’s programs, from B’More for Healthy Babies, to Safe Streets, to HIV prevention and treatment programs adopt an approach of comprehensive attention to social needs and services—and as a result have experienced significant success.
+All of BCHD’s programs, from B’More for Healthy Babies to Safe Streets, to HIV prevention and treatment programs, adopt an approach of comprehensive attention to social needs and services—and as a result, have experienced significant success.
 Last May, in partnership with all of the Baltimore City hospitals and federally qualified health centers, BCHD led a citywide proposal to the Centers for Medicaid and Medicare Services, the federal agency responsible for overseeing services, payments, and innovations for Medicaid and Medicare patients, to develop an “Accountable Health Community.”
 This model will enable more than 75,000 patients in Baltimore City to access screening, referral, and navigation to essential community resources—as well as enable BCHD to collect population-level data regarding the necessity of addressing patients’ social needs.

 - Health in all policies.
 Health touches every issue.
 As a result, BCHD’s health perspective must be a consideration in all policies in the City.
-For example, if the City is considering implementing bike paths, or placing an incinerator into the community, the health impact should be considered.
-In spring 2017, BCHD brought a public health perspective to technology and innovation through the launch of TECHealth (Transforming Engineering for Civic Health), an initiative that deploys coders, designers, and innovators across the City to develop solutions to scoped public health challenges.
-Reflecting BCHD’s philosophy that a leading 21st century health department must intersect with multiple industries, TECHealth leverages Baltimore’s rich technology community to modernize public health interventions and deliver effective services on behalf of residents.
+For example, if the City is considering implementing bike paths, or placing an incinerator in the community, the health impact should be considered.
+In the spring of 2017, BCHD brought a public health perspective to technology and innovation through the launch of TECHealth (Transforming Engineering for Civic Health), an initiative that deploys coders, designers, and innovators across the City to develop solutions to scoped public health challenges.
+Reflecting BCHD’s philosophy that a leading 21st-century health department must intersect with multiple industries, TECHealth leverages Baltimore’s rich technology community to modernize public health interventions and deliver effective services on behalf of residents.

 Challenges and Aspirations:

-- Unified approach to care coordination and alignment.
+- A unified approach to care coordination and alignment.
 While BCHD has continued to convene stakeholders around care coordination, social needs integration, and several other key population health issues, the true integration of public health and healthcare is still evolving.
 To that end, we look to deeper partnerships with our hospital partners—including the potential alignment of their community benefits strategies with citywide health priorities—to ensure that all residents are able to benefit from a comprehensive approach to health.

 - Moving the needle on health outcomes.
 In launching Healthy Baltimore 2020, BCHD is also developing a dashboard to track each of the equity objectives and targets laid out in the plan.
 These targets build upon ongoing epidemiology work—including our Neighborhood Health Profiles, which provide snapshots of key health outcomes in each city neighborhood—as well as input from key community stakeholders.
 The dashboard will be publicly available and enable ongoing feedback on the progress of Healthy Baltimore 2020.